 “Some of us, after having immersed ourselves in the Trivium, thanks to Dorothy Sayers’ essay and many other wonderful resources, have found ourselves wondering, ‘What else?’
 We know there are seven liberal arts, including the Quadrivium, and we don’t know exactly what to do with these other four, where to go next.
 Clark and Jain’s The Liberal Arts Tradition has the answers, and provides them in a clear, concise, non-partisan way.
-If you are wondering, ‘What else?’ then this is one resource you need to have on your bookshelf.” —Matt Bianco, Director of Education, Classical Conversations
+If you are wondering, ‘What else?’ then this is one resource you need to have on your bookshelf.” —Matt Bianco, director of education, Classical Conversations

 Read a more in-depth review from Matt Bianco in this article from Society for Classical Learning

 “A few weeks ago, I ordered two copies of The Liberal Arts Tradition: A Philosophy of Christian Classical Education from Classical Academic Press.
 One copy is for myself.
 The other copy is for the principal of the parochial school my four children attend.
 You might say that each copy is worth its weight in gold.
 I found the text to be an informative synthesis of many important sources and topics related to educational methods.
-And just today, the principal of my children’s school asked me to consider leading a faculty and staff development program utilizing the text.” —Rev. John O’Brian
+And just today, the principal of my children’s school asked me to consider leading a faculty and staff development program utilizing the text.” —Rev. John O’Brien

 Kevin is captivated by the poetic, liturgical, and imaginative contexts for Christian liberal arts education.
 He is an active member of his local parish church, where he serves as a licensed reader and subdeacon.
 He is a lover of stories—especially reading them aloud together with his children.
 Andersen’s fairy tales, The Hobbit, and The Chronicles of Narnia are perennial favorites.
 He dreams one day of walking the Camino de Santiago, the medieval pilgrimage trail from Oviedo to Santiago de Compostela, Spain.

-Ravi Jain began teaching calculus and physics at The Geneva School in Orlando, FL, in 2003, and since that time has focused on understanding the role of math and science in a Christian classical curriculum.
+Ravi Jain began teaching calculus and physics at The Geneva School in Orlando, Florida, in 2003 and since that time has focused on understanding the role of math and science in a Christian classical curriculum.
 He has developed a unique integrated math and physics class that uses primary sources to discuss the narrative of discovery.
 His junior class, “The Scientific Revolution,” studies Kepler, Galileo, Pascal, and Newton, culminating in the Universal Law of Gravitation.
 He also teaches two senior classes: AP Calculus BC and AP Physics C. These classes lead the students through Faraday and Maxwell and culminate in Einstein’s groundbreaking 1905 manuscript on the relativity of space and time.

 Ravi graduated from Davidson College in North Carolina, where he developed a keen interest in both the natural sciences and the humanities.
 While a political science major with a near minor in classics, he also took a rigorous course of science classes as a pre-medical student and became a teaching assistant in both the physics and classics departments.
-Directly out of college he taught math through AP calculus at Seminole Presbyterian School in Tampa, FL, and then worked at two different churches in an associate pastoral role while completing an MA from Reformed Theological Seminary.
+Directly out of college he taught math through AP calculus at Seminole Presbyterian School in Tampa and then worked at two different churches in an associate pastoral role while completing an MA from Reformed Theological Seminary.
 He also earned a graduate certificate in mathematics from the University of Central Florida.